 Required Forms and Credentials

 - Application form with $75 fee.
-Complete the Common Application* (you'll need to create an account to get started) and complete the Bentley Common Application supplement.
+Complete the Common Application* and complete the writing supplement (you'll need to create an account to get started).
 We recommend that you submit both documents at the same time; you also can mail them to us.
 Your nonrefundable application fee can be paid via check or money order drawn on a U.S. bank or foreign affiliate, and made payable to Bentley University.
 The check must be imprinted with a U.S. bank address and contain encoded MICR routing numbers.

 - Official transcripts.
 Submit official transcript from all universities you have attended, as well as a final secondary school transcript with date of graduation.

-- Mid-Semester Progress Report.
+- Midterm Report.
 This form is available on the Common Application website and should be submitted once you have taken mid-year exams or completed midterm assignments and the professor has returned those grades.
 It is not required if you are not currently enrolled in university courses.

-- College Official’s Report.
-This form is available on the Common Application website and would typically be given to the dean’s office and/or registrar’s office.
-That office must send it to our office by mail or fax at +1.781.891.3414.
+- Registrar Report.
+This form is available on the Common Application website and should be sent to our office by mail or fax at +1.781.891.3414.

 - Two letters of recommendation.
 We prefer that you submit recommendations from professors; you may submit a reference from an employer or secondary school teacher in lieu of one professor recommendation.